XAWalter/the_eight_puzzle_ai/README.md

 After analysis of the three approaches, it is fairly clear that the Manhattan Distance Heuristic

-was able to ﬁnd the solution in the least amount of time in addition to being the most eﬃcient
+was able to find the solution in the least amount of time in addition to being the most efficient

 and conservative with memory space.
 Furthermore, the Misplaced Tile Heuristic allowed for

-a more eﬃcient search than no meaningful heuristic such as the Uniform Cost Search.
+a more efficient search than no meaningful heuristic such as the Uniform Cost Search.

-The Uniform Cost Search, because it is essentially breadth ﬁrst search, has a time complexity
+The Uniform Cost Search, because it is essentially breadth first search, has a time complexity

 of O(bd) where b is the branching factor and d is the depth of the solution.